hrldcpr/poole/_posts/2016-08-17-continued-fraction-streams.md

 \end{array}
 $$

 [Lochs' theorem](https://en.wikipedia.org/wiki/Lochs%27_theorem) says that for almost all numbers, it takes 0.97 continued fraction coefficients on average to determine each decimal digit.
-But for the golden ratio it takes 2.39 coefficients to determine each decimal digit.
+But for the golden ratio it takes 2.39 coefficients to determine each decimal digit, the worst case[^khinchin] possible.

+[^khinchin]: $$\varphi$$ is also the "worst case" regarding [Khinchin's constant](https://en.wikipedia.org/wiki/Khinchin%27s_constant), since the geometric mean of its coefficients is always 1, the smallest possible.

-We can see both of these facts by comparing $$\varphi$$ to a few random streams of digits.
+We can see both of these behaviors by comparing $$\varphi$$ to a few random streams of digits.
 It takes about 970 coefficients to get 1,000 digits for random numbers, but it takes 2,395 coefficients to get 1,000 digits of $$\varphi$$:

 ![Number of coefficients versus number of decimals, for phi and three random numbers]({{ site.baseurl }}/assets/lochs-phi.svg)